plone/plone.restapi/docs/source/upgrade-guide.md

 ## Upgrading to `plone.restapi` 9.x

-`plone.restapi` 9.x dropped support for Python 3.7, which reached its `end-of-life <https://devguide.python.org/versions/>`\_ in July 2023.
+`plone.restapi` 9.x dropped support for Python 3.7, which reached its [end of life](https://devguide.python.org/versions/) in July 2023.

 Upgrading to `plone.restapi` 9.x might require minor changes to your code base that are described in this section.
 If you are using a recent version of Volto, there are no changes necessary.